Damage (British group): 2002: Live & Liberated and split

 A short while later, after being dropped by their record label, the band decided to become independent artists, setting up their own management company, Set It Off Management.
 In April 2002, the band supported Gabrielle on her UK Arena Tour, where they premiered new material for the first time.
 In an attempt to re-invent themselves, the band decided to become a musical ensemble, with Andrez moving to drums, Noel to keyboards and Rahsaan to lead guitar, retaining Jade and Coree on lead vocals.
 An EP of tracks recorded on the tour, entitled "Live and Liberated", was made available for a short time.
 The tracklisting includes the previously unreleased tracks "Scum", "Boogie Woogie", "That's It", "So Ridiculous" and "Diamonds & Roses", the intended lead single from a third album that the band were recording at the time.
 The group claimed that the EP was the first time they had recorded music "we truly wanted to make".

 Shortly after the tour, after much tension in the Damage camp, and a bust up with Jones, Richards decided to leave the band.
 Although the remaining four members decided to continue, less than six months later, the band had split.
 Harriott and Jones formed CherryBlackStone, a six-piece ensemble, which also included Harriott's wife Wendy.
 After releasing an EP in 2006, and supporting Beverley Knight on her UK Arena Tour in 2007, the band subsequently split.
 In 2010, the original line-up reformed for a one-off gig at Party in the Park in Leeds on 25 July, but did not officially reunite at that time.

-2013–present: Return
+2012–present: Return

-In late 2013, Damage reformed as a quartet without Richards for the second series of the ITV2 documentary The Big Reunion along with other groups such as Eternal and A1, although Richards did appear on the show to talk about the band and meet with his bandmates one last time.
+In 2012, Damage reformed as a quartet without Richards and began performing a series of club gigs.
+In late 2013, it was announced that Damage would appear in the second series of the ITV2 documentary The Big Reunion along with other groups such as Eternal and A1.
+Richards did appear on the show to talk about the band and meet with his bandmates one last time.
 Since their reformation the group have sporadically performed at gigs together.